 It’s a day of remembrance for the Dutch government

-Similar to how the Afro-Dutch community pressured the government to include Keti Koti as a national memorial holiday, the day on the calendar is an ever reminder of how cruel the government was and that they should continue to try to make amends for this.
+Similar to how the Afro-Dutch community pressured the government to include Keti Koti as a national memorial holiday, the day on the calendar is an ever reminder of the Dutch government's unjust actions and discrimination and that they should continue to try to make amends for this.

 Keti Koti dates